Learning Functionally Decomposed Hierarchies for Continuous Control Tasks with Path Planning: Experiments

 \subsubsection{Complex Maze Navigation}

 In this experiment, we evaluate how well the methods scale to larger environments with longer horizons.
-Thus, we train an ant agent in a more complex environment layout (cf. Figure \ref{fig:experiment_envs}a), i.e., we increase the size of the environment by roughly 50\% and add more obstacles, thereby also increasing the distance to the final reward.
+Thus, we train an ant agent in a more complex environment layout (cf. Fig. \ref{fig:navigation_envs}b), i.e., we increase the size of the environment by roughly 50\% and add more obstacles, thereby also increasing the distance to the final reward.
 The results are reported in Table \ref{tab:exp1} (right).
 HAC fails to learn the training task, while HIRO and HIRO-LR reach success rates of 68\% and 20\%, respectively.
 Hence, there is a significant performance drop for both methods if the state-space increases.
-RRT+LL only reaches success rates between 5\% and 13\%, except for the Maze Random task.
-The higher success rates in Maze Random compared to the other test cases can be attributed to the randomization of both the environment layout as well as the start and goal position, which can result in short trajectories without obstacles.
-Contrary to the baselines, our model's performance decreases only slightly in the training task compared to the simple maze in Section \ref{sec5_exp1} and also generalizes to all of the unseen test cases.
+The best performing RRT baseline, RRT-S+LL* reaches success rates between 54\% and 69\%, except for the Maze Random task.
+Note that HiDe does not have access to such a safety margin, yet learns to avoid the walls.
+The higher success rates in Maze Random compared to the other test cases is due to the randomization of both the environment layout as well as the start and goal position, which can result in short trajectories without obstacles.
+Contrary to the baselines, our model's performance decreases only slightly in the training task compared to the simple maze and also generalizes to all of the unseen test cases.
 The decrease in performance is due to the increased difficulty of the task.
-In terms of convergence, we find that in the simple maze case HIRO is competitive with HiDe, due to its reduced state space (no image), but convergence slows with an increase in maze complexity.
-Contrary, HiDe shows similar convergence behavior in both experiments (cf. Figure \ref{fig:curves} in the Appendix).
-To push the limits of our method, we gradually increase the environment size and observe that only at a 300\% increase, the performance drops to around 50\% (see Figure \ref{fig:env_increase} in the Appendix).
+We analyze the convergence behavior between the different methods in Fig. \ref{fig:curves}.
+We find that in the simple maze case HIRO is competitive with HiDe, due to its reduced state space (no grid) and access to a shaped L2-based reward, but convergence slows with an increase in complexity.
+Contrarily, HiDe shows similar convergence behavior in both experiments.
+To push the limits of our method, we gradually increase the environment size and observe that only at a 300\% increase, the performance drops to around 50\%.
 These results indicate that task-relevant information and efficient methods to leverage it are essential components to scale to larger environments.
-Most failure cases for HiDe arise if the agent gets stuck at a wall and falls over.
+Most remaining failure cases for HiDe arise if the agent flips over.